LP Sustainability

 Environmental initiatives at our malls

-As part of our sustainability strategy, we have developed long-term plans to reduce the environmental impact across our malls.
-Below are the initiatives being implemented at each location:
+As part of our sustainability strategy, Lighthouse has developed long-term plans to reduce environmental impacts across all malls.
+The following initiatives highlight the actions being implemented at each location.

 Green energy:

-- Sourced from renewable sources to reduce environmental impact.
+• Energy supplied from renewable sources to reduce environmental impact.

 BREEAM certification:

-- BREEAM certificate issued 23 February 2024.
+• BREEAM certificate issued on 23 February 2024 (expiry February 2027).

 Condensation water project: